Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Methodology

 \subsection{Framework Overview}

-Our framework builds upon the parameter-efficient adaptation strategy introduced in EndoDAC \cite{Cui2024EndoDAC}, redesigning it to leverage the synthetic-to-real generalization capabilities of the \textit{Depth Anything V2} (DAv2) architecture.
-The pipeline consists of two primary components: a \textbf{DepthNet}, which predicts dense depth maps from single frames, and a \textbf{Pose-Intrinsics Net}, which estimates the 6-DoF camera motion and focal length to enable self-supervised training on uncalibrated video.
+Our framework builds upon the parameter-efficient adaptation strategy introduced in EndoDAC \cite{Cui2024EndoDAC}, but fundamentally redesigns the prior distribution to leverage the synthetic-to-real generalization capabilities of the \textit{Depth Anything V2} (DAv2) architecture.
+As illustrated in Figure \ref{fig:architecture}, the pipeline consists of two primary components: a \textbf{DepthNet} that predicts dense depth maps by injecting synthetic priors into the medical domain, and a decoupled \textbf{Pose-Intrinsics Net} that estimates the 6-DoF camera motion and focal length, enabling self-supervised training on uncalibrated clinical video.